Imshivamnair/Getters-and-Setter/README.md

 console.log(person.getFirstName()); // Output: Jane
 console.log(person.getLastName());  // Output: Smith

 In this example, the Person constructor function has private variables _firstName and _lastName, and it provides getters and setters to access and modify these values.
 The use of getters and setters allows for controlled access and modification of the object's properties.
-Note that the names of the getters and setters do not necessarily have to match the variable names; it's a common convention to use get
+Note that the names of the getters and setters do not necessarily have to match the variable names; it's a common convention to use get and set prefixes.